 If you’re in the city, you may have streetlights shining in your window all night.
-The morning sun can also be a nuisance, especially if you want to sleep in!
+The morning sun can also be a nuisance, especially if you want to sleep in late!

 A sleeping mask can help block out that unwanted light.
 Alternatively, you can string some bungee cords around the inside of the car to hang a privacy sheet while you sleep.